 Mullen Home for the Aged is one of many Homes administered by the Little Sisters of the Poor, an international organization of religious women at the service of the elderly poor in 31 countries.
-Founded in France in 1839 by Jeanne Jugan, the Little Sisters administer Homes for the aged, where they welcome older men and women of low or no income, regardless of race, religion, sex, or national origin.
+Founded in France in 1839 by Jeanne Jugan, the Little Sisters administer Homes and work to care for the aged, where they welcome older men and women of low or no income, regardless of race, religion, sex, or national origin.
 The first American Home was opened in Brooklyn, New York in 1868.

 Mr. John K. Mullen, a prominent citizen of Denver, wanted and offered to finance a home in the area that would care for the elderly.
 He requested the Little Sisters of the Poor specifically to carry their mission to Colorado, which would be a memorial to his wife, Catherine Smith Mullen, and himself.
 The Little Sisters arrived in Denver in December 1917, at the request of Bishop Matz of Denver, in response to Mr. Mullen’s interest.
 On March 28, 1918, the Little Sisters welcomed their first elderly resident to Mullen Home.